 Manhood, Scholarship, Perseverance and Uplift were adopted as Cardinal Principles.

 zeta omega chapter

-Zeta Omega Chapter was established March 6, 1923 under the auspices of Nathaniel B. Bowen, in collaboration with several other migrants Brothers as the first Ohio chapter of the Omega Psi Phi Fraternity, Inc. Today, Zeta Omega remains one of the oldest and largest chapters in the fraternity.
+Zeta Omega Chapter was established March 6, 1923 under the auspices of Nathaniel B. Bowen, in collaboration with several other migrant Brothers as the first Ohio chapter of the Omega Psi Phi Fraternity, Inc. Today, Zeta Omega remains one of the oldest and largest chapters in the fraternity.

-Zeta Omega under the mandate of the fraternity, promotes philanthropic programs designed to reach the communities in which members of the chapter reside.
+Zeta Omega, under the mandate of the fraternity, promotes philanthropic programs designed to reach the communities in which members of the chapter reside.
 Throughout the chapter’s rich history, Zeta Omega has played a major role in the cultural, social and civic lives in the Greater Cleveland area.